 In addition to providing comfort to the wearer, such a device has many prospects of use in terms of energy sustainability and savings: "With a constant and comfortable body temperature there is no longer the need to activate air conditioners," says Renkun Chen, the professor of mechanics e aerospace engineering who conducted the study.

-There is a huge variety of stand alone heating or cooling systems to take with you.
-Table and floor fans, heaters, but no one before today was wearable, flexible and easily integrated into clothes.
+There is a huge variety of “stand alone” heating or cooling systems to carry around.
+Table fans, floor fans, convectors, but none before today were wearable, flexible and easily integrated into clothing.

 The patch is made of thermoelectric materials inserted as in a sandwich between two layers of elastomers made with Ecoflex, a soft material based on powdered aluminum nitride, which has great electrical conductivity.
 The device heats up or cools down to the temperature chosen by the wearer.